 - The Incredibles: In the first few minutes, he shows the negative effects of superheroes/villains on society, buries them Watchmen-style, then shows how difficult normal life is for supers like the Silver age.
 Then he gives them a villain to fight and shows that heroes aren't the problem.

-- Hot-Blooded: Making-of videos show him at his most passionate (which you really need to be for filmmaking).
+- Making-of videos show him at his most passionate (which you really need to be for filmmaking).